Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 The other way to create a child label from a tag is by user delivery.
 In other words, you specify the tag, which you want your child label to have.

-To retrieve a child label from a tag which you have specified yourself, you need to use TDF_Label::FindChild and TDF_Label::Tag as in the example below.
+To retrieve a child label from a tag which you have specified yourself, you need to use *TDF_Label::FindChild* and *TDF_Label::Tag* as in the example below.
 Here, the integer 3 designates the tag of the label you are interested in, and the Boolean false is the value for the argument *create*.
 When this argument is set to *false*, no new child label is created.

-**Example**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 TDF_Label achild = root.FindChild(3,Standard_False);
 if (!achild.IsNull()) {